FAQ — Working Together

 Is this coaching or therapy?

-While the work is psychologically informed and sensitive to trauma, it does not involve:
+While the work is psychologically informed and sensitive to the impact of trauma, it does not involve:

 - treating mental illness